 How to Train for Cross-Country Racing

 Good running form for cross-country is good running form all-round, whether on the track, road or fells.
 So, when preparing for races, be mindful of what makes up good running form:

 Head position: Try not to look at the ground immediately below your feet.
 Instead, look up and ahead.
 This will open the lungs and mean that you can keep a weather eye on the competition ahead.

 Body angle: Run tall but not tense.
 Relax your shoulders and let your arms naturally swing forwards and backwards.
 Try not to let your arms cross your chest; this will make sure all your energy is dedicated to propelling you forward, not sideways!

 Up the hills: When running uphill, lean forwards into the hill with your whole body, not just from your hips.
 Shorten your stride, drive more with your knees.
 Pump your arms harder and your legs will follow.
 An old runner’s adage is “run over the hill” which means continuing to push once you reach the top of the hill.
 This is a great place to catch the athlete ahead of you who is likely to be easing off.

 Down the hills: When running downhill, again lead forwards with your entire body, keeping the body angle perpendicular to the ground.
 Leaning back will only encourage heel striking which is like slamming on the brakes with every stride.
 This isn’t a chance to kick back; precious places have been lost through tardy descents!

-Overall fitness: Improving your overall running fitness is the best way to improve running form.
-There’s not space here to talk at length about the principles of training but as a rule the four primary types of training guaranteed to help you run well on the day are:
+Overall fitness: Improving your overall running fitness is the best way to improve your running form.
+There’s no space here to talk at length about the principles of training but as a rule, the four primary types of training guaranteed to help you run well on the day are: